spacetelescope/poppy/docs/relnotes.rst

  * Added support for pyFFTW in addition to PyFFTW3.
  * pyFFTW will auto save wisdom to disk for more rapid execution on subsequent invocations
  * InverseTransmission of an AnalyticElement is now allowed inside a CompoundAnalyticOptic
- * Added SecondaryObscuration optic to conveniently model an opaque secondary mirror and adjustible support spiders.
+ * Added SecondaryObscuration optic to conveniently model an opaque secondary mirror and adjustable support spiders.
  * Added RectangleAperture.
 Added rotation keywords for RectangleAperture and SquareAperture.
  * Added AnalyticOpticalElement.sample() function to sample analytic functions onto a user defined grid.
 Refactored the display() and toFITS() functions.
 Improved functionality of display for CompoundAnalyticOptics.